Mauricio Dubon Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (195 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs given up (195 total, 1.2 per game).

-- The righty's most recent appearance was on Sunday against the New York Yankees, when he threw six scoreless innings while giving up three hits.
+- The right-hander's most recent time out was on Monday against the New York Yankees, when he tossed five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.